dmccuk/ansible_custom_facts/README.md

 The link breaks down to this:

 ````
-ansible_local = this is the default starting place for all local variables in ansible
+ansible_local = This is the default starting place for all local variables in ansible
 local = This is the filename holding the facts.
 The file name is local.fact
 localfacts = This is the headed of the local.fact file and is located at the top of the screen in square brackets [localfacts]
 appport = This is the variable name and will give the value of the Key --> value in the local.fact file
 ````

 ## The template_example.yml
 This playbook creates a file containing the local variables we just created.
-This proves that the local variables can be used within templates.
+This proves that local variables can be used within templates.

 <details>
  <summary>template_example.yml:</summary>